akeneo/pim-docs/technical_architecture/notification/add.rst

         $routeParams = ['id' => $jobExecutionId];

 6) Context (``array``)
     The context allows to store some extra data in the notification, it is not displayed in the UI by default.
-Some important extra data you may use:
+Some important extra data you may use are:
         - ``actionType`` (``string``): this will be used to guess the icon to display on the notification
         - ``showReportButton`` (``bool``): to hide/display the "report" label on the notification